-At Rotary, we are deeply concerned by the escalating loss of life and humanitarian hardship caused by the war in Ukraine.
-We’re using our deep networks and decades of experience to take swift action in the region.
+At Rotary, we are deeply concerned by the ongoing loss of life and humanitarian hardship caused by the war in Ukraine.
+We’re using our deep networks and decades of experience to take meaningful action in the region.

 Find out more about what Rotary is doing and how you can support relief efforts.